 These are seven of my observations.
 Again, they are not scientific but purely observational.
 What are some other reasons, from your perspective, that some churches don't grow.

-By the way, for help in building a Gospel Advancing ministry go to gospeladvancing.com and take the diagnostic.
+By the way, for help in building a Gospel Advancing ministry go to gospeladvancing.org and take the diagnostic.
 Although this is a youth ministry tool that Dare 2 Share developed most of the questions apply church-wide.
 Here you'll discover the 7 values of a Gospel Advancing ministry that is growing in all the right ways.
 If this blog unpacked the seven reasons some churches aren't growing, this website will unpack the seven values that are alive and thriving in every ministry (whether church or youth group) that are truly and effectively advancing the Gospel.

 May both youth ministries and churches across the nation start growing in all the right ways!